lia54/new-academic/content/project/project2/index.md

 ---

 Designed and developed a new distributed and persistent caching layer for cloud data centers to improve efficiency and performance.
-Implement replication and recovery protocols to ensure fault-tolerance and availability.
+Implemented replication and recovery protocols to ensure fault-tolerance, consistency and availability.